 The head of household, spouse or cohead, and all other adult members of the household will be required to sign the public housing lease prior to admission.
-An appointment will be scheduled for the parties to execute the lease.
-The head of household will be provided a copy of the executed lease and the PHA will retain a copy in the resident's file.
+An appointment may be scheduled for the parties to execute the lease and all addenda.
+The head of household will be provided a copy of the executed lease and all addenda and the PHA will retain a copy in the resident's file.